knownout/amount-formatter/README.md

-# 🧱 Utility functions library
+# 🧱 Amount formatting functions

 This project is a set of functions for formatting numbers that reflect the amount of something (in monetary terms) equivalent.